HomeMy WebLinkAbout1987-03-04 - City Council - REGULAR - AgendaPRE-COUNCIL/STAFF WORKSHOP SESSION

 policies regulating motorized vendors.

-8. ORDINANCE PROVIDING FOR TOW AND IMPOUNDME~T OF ABANDONED AND JUNK VEHICLES -
+8. ORDINANCE.
+PROVIDING FOR TOW AND IMPOUNDMENT OF ABANDONED AND JUNK VEHICLES -

-Ms. Dorothy Harwood, Assistant City Attorney, explained to Council the legal
+Ms. Dorothy Harwood, Assistant Citv Attorney, explained to Council the legal

 definition change to reflect the State law, 2) changing the section designation